kadaster-labs/sensrnet-home/docs/Model.md

 ## Definitions

-The definitions are put in a seperate table (in reStructuredText format): [Definitions](Definitions.rst)
+The definitions are put in a seperate table: [Definitions](Definitions.md)

 ## Views